HOOLIGANISM

 The Referee was verbally abused by a few spectators of the winning team after the conclusion of the match.
 The game was played in the best spirit and it was a close game.

-(The Referees Union issued a statement boycotting matches involving Dharmaraja College, St. Joseph’s College and Isipathana College and the schools rugby league came to a standstill before Schools Rugby Association and the Referees Union came to an agreement on safety of Referees and on how to conduct the schools matches.
+(The Referees Union issued a statement boycotting matches involving Dharmaraja College, St. Joseph’s College and Isipathana College and the schools’ rugby league came to a standstill before the Schools Rugby Association and the Referees Union agreed on the safety of Referees and on how to conduct the schools matches.
 The coach of Dharmaraja College was handed a suspension for his action against the Referee while the Master in Charge of St. Joseph’s College was handed a suspension over the lack of security provided for officials when the school hosted the match)

 2014 109th ‘Lovers Quarrel’ between Mahinda College Galle vs Richmond College Galle, Schools Cricket Big Match at Galle International Stadium

-The match was abandoned almost one hours ahead of schedule (on the 2nd day) due to an unruly crowd invasion on to the playing field.
-Mahinda College were struggling at 126 for nine wickets in their 2nd innings in the follow on and still needing a further three runs to avert an innings defeat.
+The match was abandoned almost one hour ahead of schedule (on the 2nd day) due to an unruly crowd invasion of the playing field.
+Mahinda College was struggling at 126 for nine wickets in their 2nd innings in the follow-on and still needing a further three runs to avert an innings defeat.
 Richmond College was awarded an outright victory by the Match Officials

 2015 D.S.
 Senanayake College Colombo vs Mahanama College Colombo, Schools Cricket 50 over Big Match at SSC Grounds